Dean Jagger

-Dean Jagger (November 7, 1903 - February 5, 1991) was an American film, stage, and television actor who won the Academy Award for Best Supporting Actor for his role in Henry King's Twelve O'Clock High (1949).
+Dean Jagger (November 7, 1903 - February 5, 1991) was an American actor of film, stage, and television.
+He was known as one of the most "dependable character actors" of the Golden Age of Hollywood, though he also played leading roles.
+He won an Academy Award for Best Supporting Actor for his performance in Twelve O'Clock High (1949), and was nominated for two Primetime Emmy Awards for his work on the television series Mr. Novak (1963–65).

 Early life

 Dean Jeffries Jagger (or Dean Ida Jagger) was born in Columbus Grove or Lima, Ohio.
-Growing up on a farm, he wanted to act, and practiced oratory on cows while working.
+Growing up on a farm, he wanted to act, and practiced oratory on cattle while working.
 He later won several oratory competitions.
 At age 14, he worked as an orderly at a sanatorium.

 He dropped out of school several times before finally attending Wabash College.
-While there he was a member of Lambda Chi Alpha fraternity and played football.
+While there, he was a member of Lambda Chi Alpha fraternity and played football.
 He dropped out in his second year, realizing he was not suited to an academic life.

 At age 17, he taught all eight grades in a rural elementary school, before heading to Chicago.
 He studied at the Conservatory of Drama with Elias Day, and through him got a job on the Chautauqua circuit.